Claude Code Ignores Your Audit Report

 Ordered by ROI.
 Step 1 alone fixes “Claude ignored my report” in most cases.

-Step 1: Convert the report into a numbered checklist
+Step 1: Turn the report into a numbered checklist file

 Each item is independently executable.
 Status starts as TODO.